How to Install Fedora 38 with Snapshot and Rollback Support

 /var/lib/AccountsService, /var/lib/gdm

-Contains login user information as well as Gnome display information.
-These directories must always be writable.
-When you attempt to boot a snapshot from the GRUB menu, you are booting into a read-only snapshot, which causes the system to hang just before the Gnome login screen appears.
+Contains login user and Gnome display information.
+These directories must be writable at all times.
+When you try to boot a snapshot from the GRUB menu, you are booting into a read-only snapshot, which causes the system to hang just before the Gnome login screen appears.

 /var/lib/libvirt/images